 I feel privileged to be able to travel all over the world to compete in my sport.
 I compete in the Alps and the mountains of Canada.
 I’m happy on the road, it’s great to travel around with Gee, my brother, and the support team who work with us.
 But it’s great to come home to our little corner of Wales, with the knowledge that the place you live in is just as amazing as any place you’ve visited.
 It’s so beautiful, so peaceful.

-We moved up to Llanrhaeadr about 10 years ago.
-We wanted to choose somewhere that offered the best mountain biking and this area my mum’s spiritual home.
+We moved up to Llanrhaeadr in the north of Powys.
+We wanted to choose somewhere that offered the best mountain biking and this area is my mum’s spiritual home.
 She’s very earthy and really in touch with her hippy side, free and outdoorsy.
 My dad’s equally enthusiastic about the outdoors life, but also has a determined, competitive edge and believes you can achieve anything you want to in life if you have the passion and the desire.

 A lot of our success in mountain biking comes from our upbringing.
 We grew up outdoors and in tune with nature.
 It gave us such an appreciation of what’s real and what’s important.
-We’ve got a couple of bike tracks that we built here when we moved ten years ago, planting tiny little fir trees and conifers and now the trees are huge and it’s amazing to grow up with it.
+We’ve got a couple of bike tracks that we built here when we moved, planting tiny little fir trees and conifers and now the trees are huge and it’s been amazing to grow up with it.